maisonml/maisonml.github.io/about.md

 The following were the changes made to the reports and/or product:

-> The report for 01-04-2020 was uploaded on 10.23 PM EST due to data not yet being updated yet for the day in the data sources.
+> The report for 01-04-2020 was uploaded on 10.23 PM EST due to data unavailability for the day in the data sources.

 > A new metric- Measuring Outbreak Velocity: 5 Day Lagging Average Doubling Time (Top 20 Countries with the Highest Cases) is printed on reports on and after 03-28-2020.